 - In the paper, we have made the assumption that all related functions are bounded, as required for the localization analysis.
 However, these assumptions can sometimes be strict.
 Therefore, it is crucial to investigate settings where the boundedness is not imposed. - Utilizing ReLU neural networks in the DRM presents optimization challenges due to the non-differentiability of the ReLU function's derivative.
-One potential approach is to employ randomized methods to tackle the objective functions, like using random neural networks.
-Despite this, methods for deriving improved generalization error remain valid under stronger assumptions.
-For instance, when the solutions belong to $\mathcal{B}^3(\Omega)$ , employing ReLU neural networks allows us to leverage gradient descent or stochastic gradient descent methods. - For the PINNs, the loss functions play a crucial role for solving PDEs.
+One potential approach is to employ randomized methods to tackle the objective functions, like using random neural networks (Wang & Dong, 2024).
+Specifically, for a two-layer neural network, we sample the weights of the hidden layer from a certain probability distribution, which allows us to focus solely on optimizing the parameters of the output layer, thereby simplifying the problem to an easy optimization task.
+The methods for deriving improved generalization error remain valid under stronger assumptions.
+For instance, when the solutions belong to $\mathcal{B}^3(\Omega)$, employing ReLU2 neural networks allows us to leverage gradient descent or stochastic gradient descent methods. - For the PINNs, the loss functions play a crucial role for solving PDEs.
 It is worth paying more attention to the design of loss functions for different PDEs.
+As discussed in Section 3, using the L^2 loss function can only yield results in the $H^{1/2}$ -norm.
+To obtain results in the H^1 or H^2 -norm, the boundary residual term must employ the $H^{1/2}$ or $H^{3/2}$ -norm.
+However, using the $H^{1/2}$ or $H^{3/2}$ -norm not only complicates computations but also introduces difficulties in deriving generalization bounds, because computing fractional Sobolev norms may render the empirical loss function non-Lipschitz continuous with respect to the parameters (see, e.g., Definition 1.2 in Girault & Raviart (2012) for the definition of fractional norms).
+In practice, we can relax the $H^{1/2}$ and $H^{3/2}$ -norms.
+For instance, for the $H^{1/2}$ -norm, we may use the loss function:

+Similar ideas have also been applied in elliptic surface problems (Wu et al., 2023).
+Moreover, the design of loss functions is equally crucial for inverse problems (Zhang et al., 2023).

-Moreover, extending the results in Section 3 to other types of PDEs and other PDE solvers involving neural networks is also a topic for future research. - The optimization error is beyond the scope of this paper.
+- The optimization error is beyond the scope of this paper.
 Gao et al. (2023); Luo & Yang (2020) have considered the optimization error of the two-layer neural networks for the PINNs inspired by the work Du et al. (2018).
-However, it remains open of the optimization aspect for the DRM. - The requirements of the function class of deep neural networks may be impractical.
+However, all these studies focus on the over-parameterized regime, relying on the lazy training property of neural tangent kernel (NTK). - The requirements of the function class of deep neural networks may be impractical.
 Achieving these requirements in practice might be accomplished by restricting the weights of the networks, but doing so can make optimization more difficult.
 Thus, it is worth exploring whether there are more efficient methods. - The solution theory of PDEs in the Barron spaces remains unclear.
 Lu et al. (2021c) has addressed the problem for the Poisson and static Schrödinger equations in the Spectral Barron spaces, yielding a priori estimates similar to the standard Sobolev regularity estimate.
-As for the Barron spaces, Chen et al. (2023) has studied the regularity of solutions to the whole-space static Schrödinger equation in Bs(Rd).
-However, the results of Lu et al. (2021c) and Chen et al. (2023) do not work for Bs(Ω).
-Despite this, at least, there exists solutions in the Bs(Ω), as Hd/2+s+ε(Ω) ⊂ Bs(Ω) for any ε > 0.
+As for the Barron spaces, Chen et al. (2023) has studied the regularity of solutions to the whole-space static Schrödinger equation in B^s(R^d).
+However, the results of Lu et al. (2021c) and Chen et al. (2023) do not work for B^s(Ω).
+Despite this, at least, there exists solutions in the B^s(Ω), as H^{d/2+s+ε}(Ω) ⊂ B^s(Ω) for any ε > 0.